March 17, 2025

 Carl: I don't claim to know everything, but I do know enough to understand the gravity of the situation.
 I once gave a talk at a conference, which people appreciated.

 Lee: Do you know?
 You have a self-serving bias and like to be in the spotlight.
-None of my Facebook friends believe in Climate change.
+None of my Facebook friends believes in Climate change.

 Carl: Yeah, this is the false consensus effect.
 Do you know what Mark Ruffalo, the Hollywood actor, once said?"Climate change is the greatest threat to our existence."

 Lee: Well, now you are under the spell of celebrity.
 Not only that, but you also have a negative bias.
 You are just focusing on the negative side of the fossil fuel industry.
-Look at the prosperity we Americans have achieved, the development we see around us, and the jobs America has created.
-We are the largest economy in the world and have had consistent GDP growth over the decades.
+Look at the prosperity we have achieved, the development we see around us, and the jobs the UK has created.
+We are one of the top ten economies in the world and have had consistent GDP growth over the decades.
 It was all made possible by fossil fuels.
-We are privileged to be trained at Harvard University, funded by Rockefeller, an oil baron.
+We are privileged to be trained at UCL, which receives donations from many industries.

 Carl: You are presenting an illusory correlation.
-An oil baron is philanthropic, but that doesn't mean oil is good for the people.
-Consider the recent California forest fires.
+An industry is philanthropic, but that doesn't mean an industry using energy from fossil fuels is good for the people.
+Consider the recent heat waves we experienced.
 Doesn't it open your eyes?

 Lee: The recent event is fresh in your mind.
 But that doesn't mean it will happen all the time in the future.

 Carl: Look at the hard evidence.
-From 1990 onwards, about 8900 Gtons of Antarctic glacier mass has disappeared from the planet, and the sea level rise is about 11 cm.
+From 1990 onwards, about 8900 Gtons of Antarctic glacier mass have disappeared from the planet, and the sea level rise is about 11 cm.

 Lee: The melting of ice in Antarctica is good for the economy.
-Now, ships from the northern region of Asia and Europe can come directly to the USA instead of taking a long route from the Suez Canal.
+Now, ships from the northern regions of Asia and Europe can travel directly to the USA, bypassing the long route through the Suez Canal.
 Greenland ice melting is good as it makes mining minerals, noble metals, and rare earths possible, whose demand is increasing.

 Tom: Let me narrate my own experience with conventional cars, which, of course, run on fossil fuel.
 My dad's first car was a Ford.
 We liked it so much that we have been buying only Fords since then.
 I own a Ford and value it very much.
 My friends Dick and Harry have no problems with conventional cars.
 Once, I tried an electric car, but its battery caught fire, and I lost a lot of money.
 I don't see anything wrong with fossil-fuel-based cars.
 I don't think I will buy an electric car again.